lrafa3l/minitalk/README.md

 ./client 164481 "Hello World"
 ```
 4. View the Output
-After sending the message, the server will display the received string in its terminal, like that:
+After sending the message, the server will display the received string in its terminal, like that:<br>
+&nbsp;
 ![client](https://github.com/user-attachments/assets/11371d61-75ea-4023-a627-e735f66d6311)
+&nbsp;
 ![server](https://github.com/user-attachments/assets/34d1ccc7-aaa9-44ce-9aaf-a289c7174318)